gcfrxbots/rxbot/README.md

 ##### TITLE BLACKLIST FILTER

-`SONGBLSIZE = 8` || When a user requests a song (aside from Youtube links, obviously), the song they typed is searched on Google Play Music, and the bot picks the top result.
+`SONGBLSIZE = 8` || When a user requests a song via searching, the song they typed is searched on Google Play Music, and the bot picks the top result.
 However, the top result is sometimes a cover, remix, live performance, etc. which the user will probably not want.
 If this setting is above 1, the bot will take that many results, and sort through them using your blacklisted terms.
 So for example, if you have the word "remix" set as a blacklisted term, the bot will prioritize search results *without* the word "remix" in them.
 The higher this number is set, the more accurate your search results will be, but the slower the bot will respond to them.
 We recommend a setting between 3 and 8.

 `BLACKLISTED_SONG_TITLE_CONTENTS` || These are terms blacklisted from GPM search results.
 There are a few terms already blacklisted by default, but you can remove them if you wish, and of course add new ones.
 Each blacklisted term should be on its own line— just make sure the formatting matches that of the terms that are there by default.
 Note that the terms are in order from most-hated to least-hated.
 For example: If "remix" is at the top of the list, and "live" is at the bottom, the bot would prioritize adding a song with "live" in the title over one with  "remix".